jbaiter/jpegtran-cffi/doc/index.rst

 jpegtran-cffi
 =============

-jpegtran-cffi is a Python package for blazingly fast JPEG transformations.
+`jpegtran-cffi`_ is a Python package for fast JPEG transformations.
-Compared to other, more general purpose image processing libraries like `wand-py`_  or `PIL/Pillow`_, transformations are generally more than twice as fast (see `benchmarks_`).
+Compared to other, more general purpose image processing libraries like `wand-py`_  or `PIL/Pillow`_, transformations are generally more than twice as fast (see :ref:`benchmarks`).
 In addition, all operations except for scaling are lossless, since the image is not being re-compressed in the process.
 This is due to the fact that all transformation operations work directly with the JPEG data.